The Truth About the 30-year Ordeal of Preventing Pregnancies (1).png

 We are not told that the risk of failure compounds and rises over time.
 With a diaphragm, for example, the advertised annual failure rate for typical use is 12 percent, but over 10 years a person can have a 72 percent chance of getting pregnant.

 6. Disruptive life events out of people’s control interfere with use of contraception.
-These include a death in the family, divorce, domestic violence, job loss, reproductive sabotage, illness — this list is infinite because life is always messy.
+These include a death in the family, divorce, domestic violence, job loss, reproductive sabotage, illness — this list is infinite because life is messy.

 Who is most capable of making reproductive decisions_.png